messi-yang/ggol/README.md

     game.SetArea(&ggol.Coordinate{X: 1, Y: 1}, &CgolArea{HasLiveCell: true})
     game.SetArea(&ggol.Coordinate{X: 1, Y: 2}, &CgolArea{HasLiveCell: true})

-    // This will iterate all areas with your custom iterator. game.Iterate()
+    // This will generate next field, the next field is depending on "cgolNextAreaGenerator"
+    // you just passed in "SetNextAreaGenerator" above. game.GenerateNextField()

-    // Let's see if we iterate the Blinker correctly.
+    // Let's see if we generate the next status of the Blinker correctly.
     // If it's correct, all areas below should have "HasLiveCell" as true. for x := 0; x < gameSize.Width; x += 1 {
         area, _ := game.GetArea(&ggol.Coordinate{X: x, Y: 1})